HL7/fhir-military-service/README.md

 `$ sushi .

 ## Running the IG Publisher

-Next, change directories to ./build.
+The FHIR IG Publisher maintained by HL7 changes very frequently and the errors and warnings will change without notice.

-Now run:
+Therefore, it's recommended to update the IG Pubslisher using the "_updatePublisher.bat" script.

-Windows:   `$ _genonce`
+The tool is over 100MB in size and it will take several minutes to update.

-Mac:   `$ ./_genonce.sh`
+Windows:   `$ _genonce.bat`

-This will run the HL7 IG Publisher, which will take several minutes to complete.
+* This will run the HL7 IG Publisher, which will take several minutes to complete.
 After the publisher is finished, open the file _/build/output/index.html_ to see the resulting IG.

-To get a clean build, you may delete the _./build/input/resources_ and/or the _./build/output_ directories.
+* To get a clean build, you may delete the _./build/input/resources_ and/or the _./build/output_ directories.
 However, DO NOT delete the entire _./build_ directory!

 # Further Customization of the IG